 Board of Trustees

-The Board’s main responsibility is the school’s strategic direction and its fiscal health.
-The Board is responsible for all legal concerns of the school and works to ensure the school is in a position to achieve its mission.
+The Board’s is primarily accountable for defining the school’s strategic direction and managing its fiscal health.
+In addition, the Board partners closely with the School Director, providing guidance and oversight so that goals and priorities are implemented.
+The Board is responsible for all legal concerns of the school and works to ensure the school is in a strong and sustainable position to achieve its mission.

 Board of Trustees Members

 Jenny has completed graduate programs in both school psychology and school counseling.
 Her school experience includes working in a private Waldorf school, a public charter school and for the past six years a public school district north of Boston.
 She, along with her husband Luke, have two students at Moraine Farm, one in Early Childhood and one in the Grades.
 Both started in Mrs. Hill’s class and have loved every year since.
 Jenny and Luke have been a part of the school community since 2013 and consider the school to be central part of their life.

 Tim joined the Board of Trustees in 2021.
 Tim is an attorney and partner at the law firm of Mirick, O’Connell, DeMallie, Lougee, LLP where he specializes in all aspects of family law and probate litigation.
 He and his husband, Brian, have a daughter who currently attends the Waldorf and his family enjoys being part of our wonderful community.
 Outside of work, Tim enjoys spending time outdoors with his family, hiking, running, and cooking.